 This register sets the high-pass filter cutoff frequency for removal of the offset and slower changing acceleration data.
-The filter cutoff options change based on the data rate selected as shown in Table 19.
+The output of this filter is indicated by the data registers (0x01 to 0x06) when bit 4 (HPF_OUT) of register 0x0E is set.
+The filter cutoff options change based on the data rate selected as shown in Table 23.
 For details of implementation on the high-pass filter, refer to NXP application note AN4071.

-0x0F HP_FILTER_CUTOFF: High-pass filter register (read/write)
+0x0F: HP_FILTER_CUTOFF: high-pass filter register (read/write)